ArroyoAndre/covidsimulation/README.md

 - studying the possible effects of interventions
 - providing insights about what factors can be contributing to the overall results observed.

+An example of how to do a basic simulation can be found in https://towardsdatascience.com/model-the-covid-19-epidemic-in-detail-with-python-98f0d13f3a0e

 # Instructions
 1. Clone this repo
 1. Run `setup.sh`  (It might require making it executable: `chmod 777 setup.sh`)